MakeblockTeam/sensorium/README.md

 setInterval(function() { mcore.getSensorValue('linefollower', {"port": 2}, function(val) { }); }, 500)
 ```

-dobule `ESC` to close the cli tool.
+dobule click key `ESC` to close the cli tool.

 # Unit Test
 Use [mocha](http://mochajs.org/) for unit test.In the project root folder, type the command.